mobile app bar

 Mar 2, 2025; Austin, Texas, USA; NASCAR Cup Series driver Kyle Larson (5) walks out onto the stage for driver introductions before the EchoPark Automotive Grand Prix at Circuit of the Americas

-In an older interview, recently crowned NASCAR champion Kyle Larson spoke about how he handles himself on the road and manages speeding tickets.
-“I don’t go the speed limit, but I am not the fastest car on the road,” Larson said
+In a 2021 interview, recently crowned NASCAR champion Kyle Larson spoke about how he handles himself on the road and manages speeding tickets.

-The Hendrick Motorsports driver elevated his stature as a NASCAR superstar in 2025 by winning his second Cup Series championship.
+The Hendrick Motorsports driver cemented his stature as a NASCAR superstar in 2025 by winning his second Cup Series championship.
 While most drivers use the offseason to rest their minds and bodies, he keeps his engine running by competing in dirt races and other events across the country.

 About the author